 The Oregon Trail began in Independence, Missouri and ended in Oregon City, Oregon.
 It stretched for around 2,000 miles and through six different states including Missouri, Kansas, Nebraska, Wyoming, Idaho, and Oregon.
 Along the way, travelers had to cross all sorts of rough terrain such as the Rocky Mountains and the Sierra Nevada Mountains.

-Oregon Trail Route
+Oregon Trail Route by Unknown

 Click picture for larger view